kentuckyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How do I File a Claim in a Kentucky Small Claims Court?

-Before filing a small claims court case, the parties in the case should endeavor to settle the dispute out of court.
+Before filing a small claims court case, the parties should endeavor to settle the dispute out of court.
 An out-of-court settlement is usually less expensive and faster than a court settlement.
-If the parties agree, they must draft and sign a valid and legally binding agreement.
+If the parties agree, they will be required to draft and sign a valid and legally binding agreement.

 Notwithstanding, a small claims lawsuit becomes necessary when the parties cannot settle their differences on their own.

-Before filing the case, the plaintiff must ensure that the defendant is not “judgment proof.”
+Before filing the case, the plaintiff should ensure that the defendant is not “judgment-proof.”
 The case will likely be successful only if the defendant can pay the damages being sought.
-If the individual lacks enough income or property to make the payment, the plaintiff may win the case but cannot collect judgment.
+If the individual lacks enough income or property to make the payment, the plaintiff may win the case, but cannot collect the judgment.

 In Kentucky, plaintiffs are advised to immediately file their suit if they determine that an agreement cannot be reached.
 The individual has to file the lawsuit within the statute of limitations to avoid having the case dismissed.
 The period of limitation varies with the type of claim.
-For oral contracts, the claim must be filed within five years from the time the contract was made, 15 years for written contracts, and one year for some personal injury claims.
+For oral contracts, the claim usually needs to be filed within 5 years of the time the contract was made, 15 years for written contracts, and one year for some personal injury claims.

 Filing